JTranOrg/JTran/docs/reference.md

 #include provides a way to include JTran code from external files.
 Templates and functions are the only things that can be in included files.

     {
         "#include":     "mytemplates.json",  // The value cannot be an expression.
-It must be a hardcoded value
+It must be a hardcoded value.
+You can also put an asterisk "*" to load all known include files.

         "#calltemplate(Automobile)":  {}  // Automobile would be a template defined in mytemplates.json
     }